Home

 Mount Everest, installation, Rheged Centre, Cumbria, UK.

-Mountains on Banners, solo show, Kendal Festival, Cumbria, UK.
+Mountains on Banners, solo exhibition, Kendal Festival, Cumbria, UK.

 Mountain Banners, solo show, Alpine Club, London.